 Walking through these seasons of life, I’ve seen this life trail morph and change.
-From ice and snow and desolate and frigid cold, to the blossoming warmth of Spring, and green leaves of every type, coming to life.
+From ice and snow and the desolation and frigid cold, to the blossoming warmth of Spring, and green leaves of every type coming to life.
 The scent of lilac, apple and cherry blossoms fill the air.
 I breathe deep, taking in the earth smells of dirt, and leaves, and I ponder what heaven will be like .
 There is so much beauty to see all around.
-A family of Canada geese with their goslings, it as I like to refer to them as their “ Ryan Goslings,” sorry dumb joke, but it amuses me.
+A family of Canada geese with their goslings, as I like to refer to them as their “ Ryan Goslings,” sorry dumb joke, but it amuses me.

 A lone trillium sits proudly amongst the cedar, nestled comfortably, and waiting to be viewed.